Lsos/donation-reminder/readme.md

 Most frameworks (CRA, Gatsby, ...) do that for you already.

+### [OSS-project] I don't see any donation-reminder, where is it?

+The donation-reminder currently only works in Chromium-based browsers.
+If you use Firefox, you won't see any donation-reminder.

 ### [OSS-project] Does it work only for browser-side open source projects?

-Yes, the donation-reminder can only be shown in the browswer developer console.
+Yes, the donation-reminder can only be shown in the developer console of the browser.

 ### [OSS-project] Can I show the donation-reminder to all my users?